-F. Notice After Filing of a Formal Complaint
+F. Notice After Receiving a Complaint and a Determination is Made to Proceed

-When a formal complaint is received (whether signed by the Complainant or the Title IX Coordinator), written notice must be sent to the known parties that includes:
+After a complaint is received and there is not a decision to dismiss the complaint, written notice must be sent to the known parties that includes:

-- Notice of the grievance process including any informal resolution process - Notice of the allegations of potential sexual harassment including sufficient details, if known at the time (identities of the parties involved in the incident; conduct allegedly constituting sexual harassment; date and location of the alleged incident(s)) - A statement that the Respondent is presumed not responsible and that a determination regarding responsibility is made at the conclusion of the grievance process - A statement that the parties may have an advisor of their choice who may be, but is not required to be, an attorney - A statement that the parties may inspect and review the evidence as permitted by this policy and law after the investigation - A statement that knowingly making false statements or knowingly submitting false information during the Title IX grievance process violates LECOM's code of conduct.
+- Notice of the grievance process - Notice of the allegations of potential sex discrimination including sufficient details, if known at the time (identities of the parties involved in the incident; conduct allegedly constituting sex discrimination; date and location of the alleged incident(s)) - A statement that the Respondent is presumed not responsible and that a determination regarding responsibility is made at the conclusion of the informal resolution or grievance process - A statement that the parties may have an advisor of their choice who may be, but is not required to be, an attorney - A statement that the parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence or an accurate description of this evidence as determined.
+It is LECOM's decision whether to allow the parties to access this evidence or receive an accurate description of the evidence. - A statement that knowingly making false statements or knowingly submitting false information during the Title IX grievance process violates LECOM's code of conduct.